Christian Kalvenes: Norway

-Christian Kalvenes was born in the city of Bergen and started his senior career with SK Brann, but played only one match.
+Kalvenes was born in the city of Bergen and started his senior career with SK Brann, but played only one match.
 10 years and one day after his first match, he played his second league appearance for the club, against FC Lyn Oslo 29 May 2005.
 In the meantime, he played for both Åsane and Sogndal.
 Despite the fact that he was one of the great talents of Brann in the 1990s, he never managed to establish himself in the A-team squad.
-After several good seasons as a central defender in Åsane he was taken to a Sogndal teams vying for promotion to the Premier League in the summer of 2000.
-His breakthrough in the Norwegian Premier League came with Sogndal for whom he made 67 appearances scoring 4 goals.
+After several good seasons as a central defender in Åsane his breakthrough in the Norwegian Premier League came with Sogndal, for whom he made 67 appearances scoring 4 goals.
 In 2003, he returned to SK Brann where he managed only 11 appearances and no goals in 3 years.
 He played mainly at left, helping the club win the qualifier against Vålerenga same year scored more away goals.

 In the next few seasons he was a safe choice at left back Sogndal in addition to score numerous goals on free kicks.
 In front of the 2004 season, he was brought back to Brann, but where he went mostly injured forward to his debut in 2005.
 Ironically, he was back from injury around the same time as his rival on the left back, Erlend Hanstveit.
 After Hanstveit's recovery, he was forced to find himself as a substitute.